 The nightclub fire killed 100 people and injured twice as many.
 The entire night was captured on film by a local news cameraman who happened to be on the scene.

 Pictures of the club before the fire show a small, one-story wooden building, its façade covered in a mural of giant rock star portraits against the backdrop of an American flag.
-Today, there’s just a vacant lot covered by a large group of hand-made crosses decorated with pictures, beads, stuffed animals, notes dedicated to the victims.
+Today, there is an extensive memorial that opened in May 17, 2017 paying tribute to the deceased.

 Adapted with Permission from: The New England Grimpendium by J.W.
 Ocker